 Will the Circle Be Unbroken

-McEuen has assembled a unique cast to share the music and memories of the landmark Will the Circle Be Unbroken album and the Nitty Gritty Dirt Band’s incredible career.
-A multi-media show with archival photographs, film, Circle session photos, narrative and music of early NGDB (including 8mm footage from 1967) takes us on their incredible journey - all interwoven with Dirt Band favorites, hot bluegrass, rarely heard NGDB early classics, Carter Family music.
+McEuen has assembled a unique cast for a special night to share the music and memories of the landmark Will the Circle Be Unbroken platinum album and the Nitty Gritty Dirt Band’s incredible career.
+Bring to the Granada Theater his multi-media show with archival photographs, film, Circle session photos, narrative and music of early NGDB (including 8mm footage from 1967) with his hot players, he takes us on their incredible journey - interwoven with Dirt Band favorites, hot bluegrass, rare early NGDB music.

-A special part of the show covers NGDB’s 1977 Russia trip, and what happened behind the Iron Curtain for the first American band to tour there.
-The cast includes the following, all steller musicians in their own right:
+A unique part of the show covers NGDB’s 1977 Russia trip, and what happened behind the Iron Curtain for the first American band to tour there.
+The String Wizards, all stellar musicians in their own right, include:

-Les Thompson bass and vocals an original founding member of NGDB
+Les Thompson bass, vocals, bouzouki an original NGDB founding member

 John Cable guitar/vocals also toured Russia as NGDB member.

-Matt Cartsonis vocals/mandola/guitar 20 year music partner with John
+Matt Cartsonis vocals/mandola/guitar /bass 25 year music partner with John

-The evening ends the journey that has led to the creation of McEuen’s new highly praised release record - Made in Brooklyn - on Chesky Records.
+The evening’s journey leads to music from McEuen’s new highly praised record - Made in Brooklyn - on Chesky Records.
 Closing the evening with encores of music from the new album, the audience will have seen the entire span of John McEuen’s 50 years in music and been taken back through some of the best years of their lives.

 “One of the most important records to come out of Nashville...”
-Chet Flippo Rolling Stone
+Chet Flippo Rolling Sto